tikekar/FlicksApp/README.md

 - [x] User can view a list of movies currently playing in theaters.
 Poster images load asynchronously.
 - [x] User can view movie details by tapping on a cell.
 - [x] User sees loading state while waiting for the API.
-- [x] User sees an error message when there is a network error.
+- [x] User sees an error message when there is a network error.(Note: The UI is as per shown in the screenshot.
+I am not using the alertview, but it uses the tableView's background view to show the error message coming from REST api call when there is no data to show.)
 - [x] User can pull to refresh the movie list.

 The following **optional** features are implemented: